algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ### 3.3 Anonymization

-To prevent discrimination, candidates will be anonymized on the platform, because of that, the personal information that has been added when the account has been created is only for information on the company's side, it will not be shared nor displayed at any given moment.
+To prevent discrimination, candidates will be anonymized on the platform.
+As a result, the personal information provided during account creation will only be accessible to the company and will not be shared or displayed at any time.

 The main purpose of this, is to avoid the usage of regular recruiting methods such as certifications, it promotes a different course of selection based on the person on itself.